Uni1Q/PQC-P2P-Network/readme.md

 	- gcc
 	- make
 	- openssl
  3. cd [install directory]
  4. Type "make" in console and the application should compile
-5. cd test
-6. Type "make" and it should make an exetuable test file
-7. Either type "./main [port]" on the cygwin terminal
+ 5. ./bin/client_app to launch the client or ./bin/server_app to launch the routing server

 ### The appplication can work locally, although to have it work over the internet you will need to port forward

 ### To test the application locally you can open multiple instances of the Cygwin terminal and entering different ports.
-Adjust the IP in client.c
+Adjust the IP in client/main.c

 ```#define ROUTING_SERVER_IP "127.0.0.1"```